The First Step – Believe In Jesus

 Will you walk in freedom today?

-How did you decide to believe in Jesus.
+How did you decide to believe in Jesus?
 Share your comment below or contact us at HopeStreamRadio

 Steph Nickel

-Steph is a freelance writer and editor.
-She is the coauthor of Paralympian Deb Willows’ award-winning memoir, Living Beyond My Circumstances, published by Castle Quay Books.
-Deb and Steph are working on a follow-up book.
+Steph coauthored Paralympian Deb Willows’ award-winning memoir, Living Beyond My Circumstances, published by Castle Quay Books.
+Deb and Steph are working on a follow-up book tentatively titled Keep Looking Up.

-You can visit her website, stephbethnickel.com, to learn more about her.
+You can visit her website, https://stephbethnickeleditor.com, to learn more about the editing services she offers.